 Pantheon provides static site analysis as a service for WordPress sites to make best practice recommendations on site configurations.
 These reports are found in the Site Dashboard under the Status tab, and are accessible by site team members.

-Every site is unique, with its own individual configuration, content, audience, and so forth.
-On Pantheon they're all built with one of two CMS frameworks, Drupal or WordPress, and have the same architectural requirements.
-Therefore, it's possible to provide recommendations that fit the vast majority of use cases using a technique known as static program analysis by gathering performance & behavior patterns to see how a site works.
+Pantheon provides recommendations that fit the vast majority of use cases by using a technique known as static program analysis which gathers performance and behavior patterns to see how a site works.

 This mechanism does not actually perform requests on your site, and in doing so avoids the observer effect.
-It's non-intrusive, so no installation or configuration.
+This process is non-intrusive and does not require installation or configuration.
 Reports and results are issued automatically, and can help detect common problems and provide insight into your site.

-WP Launch Check is a site audit extension for WP-CLI designed for Pantheon customers.
-While designed initially for the Pantheon Dashboard it is intended to be fully usable outside of Pantheon.
+WP Launch Check is a site audit extension for WP-CLI designed for Pantheon customers, although it is fully usable outside of Pantheon.

-To manually perform a site audit using WP Launch Check from the command line (using Terminus), run:
+You can manually perform a site audit with WP Launch Check from the command line using Terminus.

 terminus wp <site>.<env> -- launchcheck <subcommand>